Guy of Lusignan: Raymond and Saladin

 Saladin started mustering forces from his entire kingdom in early 1187, preparing to launch a full-scale attack against the Kingdom of Jerusalem.
 The nobles asked Guy to seek reconciliation with Raymond; Archbishop Joscius of Tyre, Reginald of Sidon, Balian of Ibelin, and the masters of the two military orders, Gerard of Ridefort and Roger de Moulins, were appointed to begin negotiations with him in Tiberias.
 When Saladin's son, al-Afdal, sent Muzaffar al-Din, lord of Harenc and Edessa, to attack the kingdom, Raymond gave the Syrian troops free entry into Galilee thanks to his treaty with Saladin.
 After al-Afdal began attacking Nazareth, the masters of the military orders attacked the invaders despite being seriously outnumbered.
-The raiders killed nearly every crusader at the Battle of Cresson on 1 May; only Ridefort and a handful of knights escaped death.
-The Muslims returned to Syria across Galilee, showing off the heads of crusaders killed in battle on the points of their lances.
+The raiders killed nearly every crusader at the Battle of Cresson on 1 May; only Ridefort and a handful of knights survived.
+The Muslims returned to Syria across Galilee, displaying the heads of crusaders killed in battle on the points of their lances.

 Balian of Ibelin arrived at Tiberias the following day.
 Ernoul, Balian of Ibelin's squire, wrote that Raymond agreed to pay homage to Guy after the news of the crusaders' crushing defeat astonished him.
 According to Ibn al-Athir, however, Raymond only agreed after his vassals threatened him with insubordination and the prelates threatened to excommunicate him and annul his marriage to Eschiva of Bures, stripping him of Galilee.
 Raymond forced the Muslim garrison, which was in Tiberias since his alliance with Saladin, out of the kingdom.
 Guy then met Raymond near Jerusalem at Fort St Job.
 Raymond knelt to Guy in homage, and according to Ernoul, Guy lifted him up and apologized to him for the strange circumstances of his coronation.